-Transition Layer – Next up, you’ll arrive at a support layer of poly foam.
+Transition Layer – Next up, you’ll arrive at a support layer of polyurethane foam.
 This material has a quicker response to pressure than the one above it, which helps to curb some of the top layer’s sinkage.
 This should prevent you from feeling “trapped” in the mattress and should help you to move around and change positions (though I’d note that this isn’t a super bouncy bed).
 Most of all, this layer is included to help transition the sleeper into the firmer base below.

 Base Layer – And finally, we arrive at a foundation layer of high-density poly foam.
 This material is super firm, so helps to stabilize the overall structure and imbue it with plenty of durability.

 Cover – Things kick off with a quilted polyester/nylon mattress cover, which is nice and breathable.
 Right off the bat, you can rest assured this is going to be a nice mattress for those who sleep hot.